New York Mets’ Francisco Lindor fielding a play hit by...

 Also ironically, in leading the Mets to their most successful season since he got traded here, he’s smiling a little less.
 When he hit the go-ahead grand slam against the Phillies to clinch the NLDS, he was stone-faced as he crossed first base.
 And that’s a good thing, believe it or not.

 For years, Lindor, who, to be clear, genuinely still smiles a lot, has worked under the nickname “Mr. Smile.”
 There’s an onus to a moniker like that, and one that incurs the threat of artificiality.
 No one is always happy.
-And the weight of his contract, the pressure to produce, and the need to be liked and likable can work against the ability to actually do the work that needs to be done.
-When the veneer cracks, like it did in some of his early travails in New York, everything can come tumbling down.
+And the weight of his contract, the pressure to produce and the need to be liked and likable can work against the ability to actually do the work that needs to be done.
+When the veneer cracks, as it did in some of his early travails in New York, everything can come tumbling down.

 But that’s not Lindor this year.